mastodon-sc/mastodon-documentation/docs/partC/blender_view/usage.md

     views matches the frame number in Blender.
   * A Time scaling factor larger than 1 means that interpolation between frames in the Blender view is computed, which leads to a smoother animation.
 Frame numbers in Blender are then multiplied by the time scaling factor.
+  * Note: Interpolation may also happen in cases where spots of a track are not present in all frames.
+In this case, the positions of the missing spots are interpolated.
 * Example with time scaling factor of 1: ![time_scaling_factor_1.gif](usage/time_scaling_factor_1.gif)
 * Example with time scaling factor of 10: ![time_scaling_factor_10.gif](usage/time_scaling_factor_10.gif)
 * Wait for some seconds, for the data to load into Blender.